 How to make an appointment

-All consultations are by appointment and should be made at Reception or by telephone during opening hours.
-The receptionist will offer you the next available appointment with the doctor of your choice but if you feel your problem is urgent you will be offered an emergency appointment with one of the doctors on duty that day.
-Alternatively, you can pre-book an appointment online using Patient Access by clicking here.
+You should make your appointment by speaking with the reception team by telephone or in person during opening hours.
+The receptionist will offer you the next available telephone appointment with the doctor of your choice but if you feel your problem is urgent you will be offered an emergency telephone appointment with one of the doctors on duty that day.
+See our Appointments page for details.

 You will be reminded of your appointment by text message.
 If you do not wish to receive these texts please speak to Reception.
 Alternatively, if you have not yet given us your mobile number but would like to receive text reminders please give your number to Reception.
 If you no longer require your appointment please phone to cancel it in good time so that it can be offered to another patient.